 Only a couple of years ago one of our consultants was asked by a client whether it was ok to specify a requirement for younger workers in a job ad, because the client felt there wasn’t a sufficient age balance in the team in question and the team was as a result getting ‘staid’.
-It’s difficult to imagine a client even thinking it might be acceptable to specify in a job ad that candidates must be male, or black, because the ‘balance’ of gender or ethnicity wasn’t right, but clearly this client thought doing it on the basis of age was ok.
+It’s difficult to imagine a client even thinking it might be acceptable to specify in a job ad that candidates must be male, or black, because the ‘balance’ of sex or ethnicity wasn’t right, but clearly this client thought doing it on the basis of age was ok.

 One of the reasons age discrimination isn’t yet perceived as negatively as other types of discrimination may be because many people still believe the variety of myths about older workers connected to their value in the workplace.